cengc13/website/_projects/kaggle-competition.md

 This place hosts website links for blogs documenting my learning journey for past Kaggle machine learning competitions.

+I participated in four competitions and won **1 Gold and 2x Silver** medals as independent participant and team leader.
+I reached the highest global rank of **270/144681** in 2020, and became a kaggle competitions master in half a year.

 ---

 ### **Competitions**

 #### Bengali.AI Handwritten Grapheme Classification

+**I completed this competitions as the leader of Team "Zzz..." and we won a silver medal through this effort, ranking 90$$^{\rm{th}}$$ out of 2059 teams.**

 Computer vision for multi-class classification

 <div class="row justify-content-sm-center">